benediktschmitt/emsm/docs/source/how_to/configuration.rst

    # If *https* does not work, use *http* instead.
    url = https://s3.amazonaws.com/Minecraft.Download/versions/1.6.2/minecraft_server.1.6.2.exe
    start_args = nogui.
+   # Don't forget the *-jar* argument!
+Put this at the end of the args.
    java_args = -Xmx1024M -Xms1024M -jar

    # If you want another version of the vanilla server: